-The tracks are another essential element of the Gecko Run.
-Their special design makes them bendable, giving you lots of freedom when building a run.
+The special design of the tracks makes them bendable, giving you lots of freedom when building a run.
 They are attached to your playing surface using the adapters.
 Be sure to push the adapters all the way into the holes on the tracks.

-Track bridge
+Track Bridge

 This component allows you to connect two tracks together to create a longer one.
-This is useful, especially if you want to bridge window frames or build a transition from one surface to another.
+You can also use it to connect some tricks to the track.

-Track turn
+Track Turn

-This element is a true all-rounder.
-It serves as a 180-degree bend, a marble store, and a marble catcher at the end of your run.
+This element serves as a 180-degree bend, a marble store, and a marble catcher at the end of your run.
 Stick a nano-adhesive pad on the back of the track turn to prepare it.
-It can then be attached directly to your playing surface.
-For more tips and tricks on how to use track turns, see pages 7, 8, and 13.
+For more tips and tricks on how to use track turns, see pages 7, 8, and 12.